 FCL Reconstruction as an FCL Knee Injury Treatment

 The FCL, fibular collateral ligament, is one of the three collateral ligaments that make up the knee.
 Also referred to as the LCL (lateral collateral ligament), it helps control the sideway movement and motion of the knee joint and protects the knee when this movement occurs.
 During sports, or if an individual trips or falls, this particular structure can become damaged or torn.
 In most cases, this injury involves twisting.
 Because this area of the knee is so complex, when the FCL becomes damaged, in many cases, another area of the knee is also damaged as well.
-If a surgical FCL knee injury treatment is required to return an Austin, Texas athlete to the game they love, Dr. Jeff Padalecki, knee surgeon, will likely perform an FCL reconstruction.
+If a surgical FCL knee injury treatment is required to return Austin, Round Rock, and Cedar Park, Texas communities athletes to the game they love, Dr. Jeff Padalecki, knee surgeon, will likely perform an FCL reconstruction.